 In my eyes, my grandmother is a noble woman.
-She has back problems that causes her to walk hunched over, her body almost at a right angle because she can’t hold herself up straight.
-My most vivid memory of her from that trip was when I saw her stand up straight for the first time.
-She held a cane in front of her and slowly stretched out until she was standing at her full height.
-I was striken by how regal she looked, she was like a queen.
-I still see her as a queen, the queen of my family.
-I wish I could see her again, I know that I won’t have many more chances to before she leaves this world to join my grandfather in the next life.
+She has several back problems that causes her to walk hunched over, her body almost at a complete right angle because she can’t hold herself up straight without any support.
+My most vivid memory of her from our trip was when I saw her stand up straight for the first time, with the assistance of her cane.
+She held it in front of her with both hands and slowly stretched out her back until she was standing at her full height.
+If you stood beside her, you could hear each joint of her spine popping as she straightened out.
+I was stricken by how regal she looked, she carried herself like a queen.
+I still see her as one, the queen of my family.
+I wish I could see her again, because I know that I won’t have many more chances to before she leaves this world to join my grandfather in the next life.

-When we left her house to continue our travels, my grandmother’s tears were heartbreaking.
-I still get emotional sometimes when I think about it.
-I think deep down she knew that she likely wouldn’t see us again.
+We left her house very early one morning, just before the sun came up so that we could catch our flight at the airport.
+She woke up early with us to see us off on our journey.
+She stood at the doorstep of her house crying as she watched us load all our luggage into the rental van.
+Finally, when we were all ready to go, she came up to us and pleaded with us to return.
+My sister and I could barely keep our tears in, we promised her we would return but we knew that it may or may not be likely.
+Despite her memory troubles, I think she knew deep down that she might not see us again.
 On some level she knows that she is sick, and when my grandfather passed away a few years ago, she was left to live on her own for the first time in decades.
 That mental strain is too much for someone who’s never been alone in her life.
-I wish I could bring my grandmother to Canada and show her all the luxuries that we have here, but her body can’t handle the strain and stress of travelling to a country thats so far and so cold.
+I wish I could bring my grandmother to Canada and show her all the luxuries that we have here, but her frail body can’t handle the strain and stress of travelling to a country that’s so far and so cold.

 People don’t know what they have until it’s gone.
 In the few moments that I’ve had with my grandparents I’ve noticed how their smiles are always so pure with the joy of seeing the family that they don’t get to see often, but always with a hint of sadness when they realize we have to leave.
-I adore their eyes, so crinkled with love and dewey with happiness.
-Their faces aged and wizened by the years under the sun, each wrinkle forming a map that portrays the long life they’ve lived and the trials and tribulations they’ve faced.
+I adore their eyes, so crinkled with love and dewed with happiness.
+Their faces aged and wizened by the years under the sun, each wrinkle being a part of a map that portrays the long life they’ve lived and the trials and tribulations they’ve faced.
 Grandparents are truly the guardian angels of mankind, I only wish I got to know mine.